Moukoko makes new piece of Bundesliga history with first Dortmund goal | Goal.com

 Moukoko makes new piece of Bundesliga history with first Dortmund goal

-Youssoufa Moukoko became the youngest goalscorer in Bundesliga history on Friday with his first strike for Borussia Dortmund against Union Berlin.
+Youssoufa Moukoko became the youngest goalscorer in Bundesliga history on Friday with his first strike for Borussia Dortmund.

 Moukoko became the German top flight's youngest debutant in November, coming off the bench for Erling Haaland against Hertha Berlin aged just 16 years and one day.